alex4108/Approova/README.md

 _Bot will listen with prefix * and will only listen to the Guild owner!__

 1. [Join the bot to your server](https://discord.com/api/oauth2/authorize?client_id=743249218491121695&permissions=268635200&scope=bot)
+1. Run the following commands in any text channel Approova can see, **as the guild owner**
 1. `*setApproverChannel <name of channel>` to set the text channel where Approvers will receive requests.
 1. `*setApproverRole <name of role>` to set the role required to approve a request.
 1. `*setPublicChannel <name of channel>` to set the public room that Approova will talk to new members in.
 1. `*setPublicRole <name of role>` to set the public role to assign after approval.
 1. Move `Approova` role to top of roles list in Discord Guild Settings

+At this point, Approova will monitor for new joins to the Guild and execute the flow as outlined above.

 # Self Hosting & Development environments